zoranjurcevic/eks-resource/README.md

 - `wait_until_ready_interval`: *Optional.* The interval (sec) on which to check whether all pods are ready.
 Defaults to `3`.
 - `wait_until_ready_selector`: *Optional.* [A label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) to identify a set of pods which to check whether those are ready.
 Defaults to every pods in the namespace.
 - `kubeconfig_file`: *Optional.* The path of kubeconfig file.
 This param has priority over the `kubeconfig` of source configuration.
-- `namespace`: *Optional.* The namespace scope.
-It will override the namespace in other params and source configuration.

 ## Example